NextGenSec-Github/Cloud-Security/gcp/Network Security/DDoS Protection/Hands-On/Protecting A Load Balancer with Cloud Armor.md

 | Source filter       | IPv4 Ranges                                |
 | Source IPv4 ranges | 0.0.0.0/0                                  |
 | Protocols and ports | Specified protocols and ports, TCP, type: 80|

+Make sure to include the /0 in the Source IPv4 ranges to specify all networks.

+5. Click `Create`

+## Create the health check firewall rules

+- Health checks determine which instances of a load balancer can receive new connections.
+For HTTP load balancing, the health check probes to your load balanced instances come from addresses in the ranges 130.211.0.0/22 and 35.191.0.0/16.
+Your firewall rules must allow these connections.